rercek/Q_sensor-review/README.md

 The source of this biased temperature measurement might be:
-- Bad sensor batch/uncalibrated sensors
+- Bad sensor batch/uncalibrated sensors.
-- Overheating of the sensor when directly soldered on the PCB
+- Overheating of the sensor when directly soldered on the PCB.

 Since the evolution of the temperature seems correct, a constant temperature offset can be removed for each sensor family but a good sensor calibration would be better.